JetixWP/really-simple-featured-video/readme.md

 You can send a feedback or a feature request at [support@smalltowndev.com](mailto:support@smalltowndev.com) Or create a thread at forums here, in any case I'll make sure to resolve if any issues asap.

-= OUR PRO VERSION IS COMING SOON, READ MORE BELOW =
+= OUR PRO VERSION IS OUT, READ MORE BELOW =

-We're currently working on a Pro plugin to support additional features, where we can continue to keep them maintained and updated.
+We recently released the Pro plugin to support additional features, where we can continue to keep them maintained and updated.
-We have quite a few requests from you guys, and the plugin is scheduled to be released by December 2023.
+We got quite a few requests from you guys, and the plugin initially offers a few from the list while we work towards supporting most of them if not all.

-If you wish to grab on the early bird deal which will be available as a lifetime version of the plugin to first few customers.
+If you wish to grab on the early bird deal which is available as a lifetime version of the plugin to first few customers, follow the steps mentioned at plugin settings Promo tab.

-Initially our Pro plugin will include these features -
+Initially our Pro plugin includes these features -

-- **Change Video Aspect Ratio** - Apply sitewide featured video aspect ratio such as 16:9, 3:2 and more.
+- **Change Video Aspect Ratio** - Apply sitewide featured video aspect ratio such as 16:9, 3:2, 1:1 and more.
-- **Change Video Order at Woo Product CPT** - Set video order of at single product pages of WooCommerce Product CPT
+- **Change Video Order at Woo Product CPT** - Set video order at single product pages of WooCommerce Product CPT
 - **Requests for Theme Compatibility** - We will take requests for additional theme compatibility.
 - **Priority Support** - Finally we will be able to additionally solve your issues at priority and faster response times.